 A: The College is bound by FERPA to protect student information unless we are given written consent in person, by the student to do otherwise.
 We apologize for any inconvenience that this may cause and we encourage you to have your student contact us to obtain the information directly themselves.

 Q: "What if my son/daughter/spouse cannot give me written permission to speak with the college?"

-A: Unless the College has something submitted in writing, in person from the student, we will not be able to help you.
-Please know that a wealth of information can be obtained by the student through ACORN account.
+A: Unless the College has a Consent to Disclose form on file, we will not be able to help you.
+Please know that a wealth of information can be obtained by the student through their ACORN account.
 This information can be accessed online through the use of the COSC username and password.